-Last Updated on 10/04/2022
+Last Updated on 17/08/2023

-Tidying for lazybones, is it possible when you hit the snooze button again and your feet are dragging?
+How do you stay tidy when you hit the snooze button again and your feet are dragging?

-1. Make your bed!
+1. Make Your Bed!

 Stop what you’re doing and go make your bed right now if you didn’t this morning.

 Make your bed every morning after you get up and have aired it out.* Why?
 Because your bed makes up a huge focal point of your room, and if it’s tidy, the entire room is going to instantly look tidier.

 Ten minutes are manageable, right?
 If you hate tidying, pick a corner that’s bugging you, set your timer, and pretend you’re a pitbull on a rampage to put things back in their place.

 Let it all go.
 It’s taking up your physical space, and your headspace.
-You’re not obliged to your relatives, friends or co-workers to keep stuff you don’t like, stuff you can’t use, or stuff you’ve outgrown.
+You’re not obliged to your relatives, friends or co-workers to keep presents you don’t like, stuff you can’t use, or stuff you’ve outgrown.